-This program is just a taste of what you will get from one of our Fire Rescue Fitness workout programs.
-After you complete the four weeks you can repeat it again or move right into one of our other FRF Workout Programs (like the FRF Ultimate Fire Athlete).
-I feel that you will get an incredible value from this program and will see great results.
-So, why give this workout away for such a discounted price?
-Because I feel that you will get results from just theses few workouts.
-And, you will help me work toward my mission of helping 100,000 firefighters, EMTs and medics get "fit for duty."
-This program and FRF (Fire Rescue Fitness) has been 15 years in the making; through hundreds of client sessions, thousands of hours, numerous seminars and hours of education.
-All combined, have allowed me to come to this point.
-Everything about this program is based on triedand-true principles which have been precisely formulated to help stimulate and increase muscle, as well as burn body fat and ultimately allow you to perform the most demanding job in the world with more efficiency.
-You quickly find that this program doesn't take time, it creates time.
+This program is just a taste of what you will get from one of our other TAHPI workout programs.
+After you complete the four weeks you can repeat it again or move right into one of our 60-day workouts.
+Everything about this program is based on tried-and-true principles which have been precisely formulated to help stimulate and increase muscle, as well as burn body fat and ultimately allow you to perform the most demanding job in the world with more efficiency.
+This program will help you move better, feel better and will also reduce your chances of injury on and off the fire/ rescue scene.

+Another positive of this workout is that it doesn't waste time, it creates time.
 The workouts are quick, focused, and efficient and ultimately will give you more energy to fit more into your personal and professional life.
 Performing this unique type of exercise program regularly can even extend the active, enjoyable, and rewarding years of your life and your career.
 In that way, it doesn't only help you create a few extra hours a week, it can literally add active years to your time in the fire service and in this world.
 So, let's look at why this program is effective.